 I have done most of my foreign tours where I’ve met people from different nationalities and it has been fun.
 A Swedish couple (whom I met in Cape Town) and me hired a car to drive around the scenic Garden Routé in S-Africa, and had Dan not driven the car I don’t think I could have gone there alone, as it’s a very remote place to find public or local transport.
 I’ve always been told that I’m the only Indian woman they have come across travelling alone.

 I’m glad I travelled solo , as it has taught me to get out of my comfort zone and be independant.
 I’ve also compiled a book called as ‘How to plan your travels abroad’ By Suejata London that has some more anecdotes from my travels and also gives details about planning the journey yourself.
 The digital book is found on this site in shopcart, as well as on Amazon.
 The paperback is also found on Flipkart, so do get a copy.

 I hope I can inspire some of you to just go out there and explore the world on your own, as it will develop a lot of your skills.
-You can follow me on FB/suejata.london
+You can follow me on FB/suejata.london and linkedin